minio/docs/source/reference/minio-mc/mc-replicate-add.rst

       - The ``"EnableReplicatingDataIntoBucket"`` statement grants permission for a remote target to synchronize data into *any* bucket in the MinIO deployment.
         To restrict the policy to specific buckets, specify those buckets as an element in the ``Resource`` array similar to ``"arn:aws:s3:::bucketName/*"``.

-      Use the :mc-cmd:`mc admin policy add` to add this policy to each deployment acting as a replication target.
+      Use the :mc-cmd:`mc admin policy create` to add this policy to each deployment acting as a replication target.
-      Use :mc-cmd:`mc admin user add` to create a user on the deployment and :mc-cmd:`mc admin policy set` to associate the policy to that new user.
+      Use :mc-cmd:`mc admin user add` to create a user on the deployment and :mc-cmd:`mc admin policy attach` to associate the policy to that new user.

 Replication of Existing Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~